Hello again!

 Looking ahead I will be helping organize and prepare for the Lane County Fair and summer Extension camps.
 I am eager to experience these up-coming events.
 In addition to be able to enhance my professional abilities.
 I am given a unique chance to develop a diverse skill set that spans community outreach, education program design, and (my favorite) youth engagement.
 I am beyond ecstatic about the prospect of growth both personally and professionally, and I look forward to leveraging this experience to build a solid foundation for my future career.

 Holis!
-My name is Jazmin Contreras and I am this summer’s Community and Family Health Intern at OSU Extension Service in Hood River County.
-I am now a third year student at Lewis and Clark College majoring in economics and minoring in data science.
+My name is Jazmin Contreras and I am this summer’s Family and Community Health Intern at OSU Extension Service in Hood River County.
+I am now a third-year student at Lewis and Clark College majoring in economics and minoring in data science.
 What most caught my attention within the field of economics was economic development and global health economics because it emphasizes raising people’s overall quality of living by addressing needs beyond the financial.
 These include addressing hunger, education, and health.
 This internship provides me with a unique, social work perspective of how these needs are being addressed in my community and how we can continue to address them.
 I am most looking forward to gaining a deeper appreciation of qualitative data and humanity within research and giving back to the community that raised me to be the person I am today.

 Food Hero Gecko made by program participant